tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 Once all connections are terminated, the server will be shut down.

 The protocol uses the event subscription system.
-That is, the feature is available if a server supports :ref:`box.shutdown <system-events_box-shutdown>` event and ``IPROTO_WATCH``.
+That is, the feature is available if the server supports the :ref:`box.shutdown <system-events_box-shutdown>` event and ``IPROTO_WATCH``.
-For more information about it, see :ref:`reference for the event watchers <box-watchers>` and the :ref:`corresponding section <box-protocol-watchers>` in Box Protocol.
+For more information about it, see :ref:`reference for the event watchers <box-watchers>` and the :ref:`corresponding section <box-protocol-watchers>` of this document.

 The shutdown protocol works in the following way: